github/vscode-codeql/extensions/ql-vscode/docs/test-plan.md

     3. Only 3 items are downloaded at a time
     4. Results for completed queries are still downloaded when
        1. Some but not all queries failed
-       2. The variant analysis was cancelled after some queries completed
+       2. The variant analysis was canceled after some queries completed

 #### Test case 3: When variant analysis state is in "succeeded" state
 1. Can view logs
 2. All results are downloaded

-#### Test case 4: When variant analysis is in "failed" or "cancelled" state
+#### Test case 4: When variant analysis is in "failed" or "canceled" state
 1. Can view logs
 1. Results for finished queries are still downloaded.